 There is so much to learn about homeschooling.
 But where to begin?
-Here are my suggestions for articles and podcasts that helped educate and inspire me.
+Here are my suggestions for articles, books, and podcasts that helped educate and inspire me.

 Wild + Free is a wonderful community of homeschool moms with amazing resources.
 Click here and scroll down to their “FREE RESOURCES” section to access downloads to these two helpful articles: